mpab/fluent/README.md

 ### Variables

 Integer, floating point and string variables can be used.
-Valid names start with a letter or underscore '_'.
+Valid names start with a letter or an underscore '_'.

 ### Arithmetic operations

-'*' '/' '-' '+' '^' operations are supported with numeric types.
+'*' '/' '-' '+' '^' '%' operations are supported with numeric types.
 Some operations are also valid with string types.

 ### Logic operations